dotse/tls-fed-auth/tls-fed-auth.md

 This project was funded through the NGI0 PET Fund, a fund established by NLnet with financial support from the European Commission's Next Generation Internet programme, under the aegis of DG Communications Networks, Content and Technology under grant agreement No 825310.

-The authors would like to thank the following people for the detailed review and suggestions:
+The authors thank the following people for the detailed review and suggestions:

 *   Rasmus Larsson
 *   Mats Dufberg